 Kizoa is a social media video editor that’s only available on the web and iOS.

 The app boasts several features that make it ideal for creating fun videos for social media, including a library of freely available video intros and video outros, the ability to overlay music and audio, a collage maker, and a slideshow maker.

 The mobile version of Kizoa is straightforward to use.
 You can perfect your videos using simple swipe gestures, while tasks such as adding text and enhancing colors are as simple as using a dropdown menu.

 The app is ad-free, and you do not need to sign up to use it.

 Other Ways to Stand Out on Social Media

+You can also use the photos on your phone to create fun movies out of your pictures.
 Of course, making interesting, funny, or quirky videos isn’t the only way to stand out on social media.